WrenSecurity/openid/README.md

 can use it as-is from the packaged version.
 Here's how:

 1. Download the packaged version.
-2. Unpack the package in a new folder called `openid` inside the webroot for the Tomcat instance that's running OpenAM (e.g. create the folder `/var/lib/tomcat8/webapps/openid`).
+2. Unpack the package in a new folder called `openid-sample` inside the webroot for the Tomcat instance that's running OpenAM (e.g. create the folder `/var/lib/tomcat8/webapps/openid-sample`).
 3. Restart Tomcat.
 4. Create the agent profile as described in the examples.
 5. Try it out.